 Hanna Liriano, BS, Outreach Coordinator, joined a.i.r. nyc in May 2016.
 She is a graduate of Fordham University with a Bachelor of Science in Psychology.
 Before joining the team at a.i.r. nyc, Hanna worked as a Service Coordinator in the Early Intervention Program.
 Hanna also currently works as a private piano instructor for children between the ages 5 and 14.
 As a person who was diagnosed with asthma at an early age, Hanna understands the great impact proper health education for children and families can have on health outcomes.
 In the future Hanna plans to pursue a master’s degree in Public Health.
 Hanna is also an ardent animal’s rights activist and enjoys playing volleyball and spending time with her dogs.

 Patrick Ma, HBA, MBA, Deputy Director, joined a.i.r. nyc in 2017.
 Patrick has over a decade of nonprofit experience in fundraising, finance and operations and most recently served on the senior leadership team at the United Way of NYC as the Vice President of Business Operations.
-Patrick is passionate about building and improving operational infrastructure within nonprofit organizations, and strives to bring order to chaos by aligning processes, systems and people.
+Patrick is passionate about building and improving operational infrastructure within nonprofit organizations, and strives to align processes, systems and people.
 Patrick holds an HBA degree from the University of Western Ontario (Canada) and an MBA from the Yale School of Management.
-In his spare time, Patrick enjoys spending time at home in Queens with his wife and 2-year old son or training for his next marathon.
+In his spare time, Patrick enjoys spending time at home in Queens with his wife and two children or training for his next marathon.

 Omayra A. Pizarro, BA, Community Health Worker, joined the a.i.r. nyc team in April 2014.
 As a versatile educator, she has worked with day care, elementary, middle, and high school students.
 Omayra graduated from The City College of New York with a BA in Human Services.
 During the past six years she has worked in the social service field as a Home Visitor for an Early Head Start Program.
 In her free time, Omayra enjoys inventing recipes, working out, dancing, taking aerial classes, and spending time with her dog and family.